 You can transfer data between your computer and our storage systems in several ways.
-You can mount Bucket as a shared folder; you can use ssh to copy data from the terminal; and you can use Rsync for fast, reliable transfer lf large data sets.
+You can mount Bucket as a shared folder; you can use ssh to copy data from the terminal; use Datashare to transfer data to other users on deigo; and you can use Rsync for fast, reliable transfer lf large data sets.

 You can access and move data from your desktop by using